Nominal Yield: Meaning

 For the computation of Nominal Yield, all the annual interest payments are divided by the par value of the bond.
 Here the consideration is the total annual interest payments that are taking place.
 Whether the interest calculation and payments happen annually, biannually, monthly, or quarterly, all the interest payments are taken to calculate the nominal yield.

 Here the expression of coupon rate or interest rate is always in percentage terms.
-The computation of rate completely depends on the face value and interest payments of the bond.
+The computation of the rate completely depends on the face value and interest payments of the bond.
 The Coupon rate of Bonds forms part of its name, like 6.5% ABC Bonds.
 Thus it becomes easy for the investors to compare various bonds by comparing their coupon rates.

 Nominal Yield: Formula